Winterreisender/webviewko/README.md

 # WebviewKo

-WebviewKo is an **experimental** project for now to bind webview with Kotlin and JNA for both Java and Kotlin, based on wiverson/webviewjar
+WebviewKo is an **experimental** project for now to bind [webview](https://github.com/webview/webview) with Kotlin and JNA for both Java and Kotlin, based on wiverson/webviewjar.
+[webview](https://github.com/webview/webview) is a tiny cross-platform webview library.
+Uses WebKit (Gtk/Cocoa) and Edge (Windows)

 ![screenshot](screenshot.jpg)